 Through the support of Project Beisbol’s biggest MLB supporter Jed Lowrie, 18-year-old José Mosquera of the remote region of Chocó, Colombia is playing baseball on two legs for the first time in his life.
 Now, Jose has returned to Chocó and is leading the mission to improve his town of Managru through baseball.
 This is your chance to join him.

-In 2012, José was on a tractor carrying fuel to a mine with his brother and friends.
+In 2012, José Mosquera Hurtado was on a tractor carrying fuel to a mine with his brother and friends.
 While driving up a hill, the vehicle overturned.
-His friends and brother were left unharmed, yet Jose lost his right leg at age 12.
-Despite this tragic setback, Jose fought for his life and even discovered a passion for baseball.
-Project Beisbol President and Founder, Justin Halladay, met Jose a year ago while visiting a program inspired by local leaders in the remote rainforest region of Choco, Colombia.
+His friends and brother were left unharmed, yet Jose lost his right leg at the age of 12.
+Despite this tragic setback, Jose fought for his life and eventually discovered a passion for baseball.
+Project Beisbol President and Founder, Justin Halladay met Jose a year ago while visiting a program inspired by local leaders in the remote rainforest region of Chocó, Colombia.

-His heroic story inspired Halladay to seek a way to help Jose play to his full potential.
-Halladay reached out to world renowned Prosthetic and Orthotic Associates in Orlando who offered a very fair price for a high-quality prosthetic leg with and advanced mechanical knee and carbon fiber foot to support Jose.
-The Lowries, having already been moved by Jose’s story, wrote a check the same day to cover the costs for the prosthetic leg and fitting procedure.
-In a recent interview, Lowrie commented, “Milessa and I were truly inspired by the video of Jose playing the game on one leg.
+MLB All-Star Jed Lowrie and his wife Milessa were so moved by Jose’s story, they wrote a check the same day to cover the costs for the prosthetic leg and fitting procedure.
+Lowrie explained, “Milessa and I were truly inspired by the video of Jose playing the game on one leg.
 It speaks volumes to what the game means to so many.
-We are amazed at how fast he has adapted to the new prosthetic leg and look forward to seeing him play soon.”
+We wish him the best with the fitting process and look forward to meeting him in March.”

 Facebook, Instagram y Twitter: @projectbeisbol